Skip to main content

 Microsoft Copilot in Word

-The Copilot in Word writing surface also covers brainstorming, tone changes, and document generation from inside Word.
+The Copilot writing page also covers ideas, tone changes, and new drafts inside Word.

 Copilot also requires a Microsoft 365 Copilot plan.
 Check your specific subscription before assuming access, since availability and plan requirements shift.